ElviravdVen/TINLABML_22-23/README.md

 **Enable VSCode to be opened from the command line (macOS only)**

-In VSCode, open the Command Palette and type 'shell command' in order to select the Shell command: Install ‘code’ command in PATH
+In VSCode, open the Command Palette and type 'shell command' in order to select the Shell command:
+Install 'code' command in PATH

 </li>